Dorothea of Brandenburg: Queen Dowager

-Christian I died on 21 May 1481 and was succeeded by her son John, King of Denmark.
+Christian I died on 21 May 1481 and was succeeded by their son John, King of Denmark.
 As queen dowager, she preferred to reside at Kalundborg Castle.
 She remained politically active during the reign of her son until her death.
 She granted the Duchy of Schleswig-Holstein to her younger son Frederick, but it caused a conflict with her elder son and ended in the division of the Duchy between her sons.

-Dorothea continued with her ambition to reunite the Kalmar Union of the Nordic Kingdoms, now by her having her son elected king of Sweden rather than her spouse, by means of ousting the Swedish regent through an excommunication officially for the theft of her Swedish dower lands.
-In January 1482, she stated this plan for her son the king, and in 1488, she made a second trip to her sister Barbara in Mantua, meeting the Holy Roman Emperor Frederick III in Innsbrück on the way, and visited Pope Innocent VIII in Rome, where she again pressed the matter of an excommunication of the Swedish regent and place the kingdom of Sweden under Interdict.
+Dorothea continued with her ambition to reunite the Kalmar Union of the Nordic Kingdoms, now by having her son elected king of Sweden rather than her spouse by ousting the Swedish regent through an excommunication.
+In January 1482, she informed her son the king of this plan, and in 1488 she made a second trip to her sister Barbara in Mantua, meeting with Frederick III in Innsbrück, and Pope Innocent VIII in Rome.
+Dorothea again pressed the matter of excommunicating the Swedish regent.
 It was with great difficulty that the Swedish envoy in Rome, Hemming Gadh, managed to prevent this.
-The queen dowager continued this process until her death: the matter was not resolved until three years after her death, when her son, the year prior elected king of Sweden, stated that he did not wish to pursue the matter further.
-Though she died two years before her son was elected king of Sweden, her work is regarded to have contributed to this outcome.
+The queen dowager continued this fight until her death: the matter was resolved three years later when her son stated he did not wish to pursue the matter further.
+Though she died before her son was elected king of Sweden, her work is regarded to have contributed to this outcome.

 Dorothea died on 25 November 1495, and is interred next to her second spouse in Roskilde Cathedral.